cweilguny/metcalf/README.md

     // Start of a task, the JSON key of the task is just
     // for usage in error messages
     "colors": {
-      // Title of the task which will be printed for every job started;
+      // Title of the task which will be printed to console for every job started;
       // @...@ are references to set variables "title": "Change mtime of file example/@color@/NR@nr@.txt",
       // A combination of all values of every set mentioned in "run"